 Chapter 1.
 Patrick Studer: Internationalization, Quality and Multilingualism in Higher Education: A Troublesome Relationship

 Chapter 2.
-Inmaculada Fortanet: Building a Language Policy for Quality Multilingualism in Higher Education: from Theory to Practice
+Inmaculada Fortanet-Gómez: Building a Language Policy for Quality Multilingualism in Higher Education: From Theory to Practice

 Chapter 3.
-Kyria Finardi, Pat Moore and Felipe Guimaraes: Glocalisation and Internationalisation in University Language Policy-making
+Kyria Finardi, Pat Moore and Felipe Guimarães: Glocalization and Internationalization in University Language Policy Making

 Chapter 4.
 Karin Båge and Jennifer Valcke: From EME to SDG.
 The Journey of a Medical University

 Chapter 5.
-Víctor Pavón Vázquez: The Role of Languages in the Internationalisation of Higher Education: Institutional Challenges
+Víctor Pavón Vázquez: The Role of Languages in the Internationalization of Higher Education: Institutional Challenges

 Chapter 6.
 David Marsh and Wendy Díaz Pérez: A Key Development Indicator Matrix for Systemizing CLIL in Higher Education Environments